bsegot/Limit_order_ML/README.md

 ![](Pictures/Exemple_price_volume.png)

-I paid data from polygon.io and canceled tbe subscription right after during the free trial version
+I subscribed data from polygon.io and canceled tbe subscription right after during the free trial version

 -First 10k tick by tick orders of the stocks the day following the earning (related to the other project with earnings)